eprikhodko/music-box/README.md

 # Music Box

-Music Database App built with React and Firebase

 ## About project

 Music Box is a web App for music collectors who buy music on analog records like vinyls, cd disks, audio tapes, etc. Music Box allow people to track their music collection, add albums to their digital catalog or wishlist and perform search.